+Date filed:

+DATE

+rvey Date:

-Name of Program/Grant:
+Na me of Program/Grant:

-- A. Summary of Complaints:

-- B. Number of complaints for the period:

-- C. Number of complaints voluntarily resolved:
+В. Summary of Complaints: Number of complaints for the period: Number of complaints voluntarily resolved:

-- D. Number complaints currently unresolved:
+Number complaints currently unresolved:

-- E. Attach a summary of any type of complaint and provide:

-- Name of complainant

-- Race

-- Allegation

-- Findings

-- Corrective Action

-- Identify any policy/procedure changes made as a result of the complaint.

-- Provide the date history (date complaint received through resolution)
+E. Attach a summary of any type of complaint and provide: Name of complainant Race Allegation Findings Corrective Action Identify any policy/procedure changes made as a result of the complaint.
+Provide the date history (date complaint received through resolution)